edsonfsousa/edsonfsousa/README.md

 <p>
   <em>
-   DevOps engineer and web developer with knowledge of technologies in the different layers of a project, and experience in infrastructure with on-premises systems,      With a year and a half of career in general.
+   Backend engineer and DevOps engineer with knowledge of technologies in the different layers of a project, and experience in infrastructure with on-premises systems,    With a year and a half of career in general.
 Very committed to the assigned roles and always looking for new experiences and innovative technologies, also              excellent in terms of learning and discipline, also cultivating a great mood.
 Always applying best practices in development and security.
   </em>
 </p>

-- 🌱 I'm currently learning Kubernetes and React
+- 🌱 I'm currently learning Kubernetes and Go
 - 💞️ <em>I'm interested in technology in general</a>
 - 👀 I'm looking to collaborate in everything possible
 - 📫 You can reach me by my email which is: edsonf.sousa0@gmail.com